rickyfernandez/hartnel-summer-course/README.md

 ## Examples
 1. Electric potential plot
+2. ODE integration of projectile using Euler method
-2. ODE integration of a pendulm using Cromer method
+3. ODE integration of a pendulm using Cromer method
-3. Linear Regression
+4. Linear Regression
-4. Logistic Regression
+5. Logistic Regression
-5. Bias of a coin using Bayes Theorem
+6. Bias of a coin using Bayes Theorem